Ayrton Senna: 1987: Last season at Lotus

-Team Lotus had a new engine deal in 1987, running the same turbocharged Honda V6 engines as Williams had used to win the previous year's Constructors' Championship, and with them came a new teammate, 34-year-old Japanese driver, Satoru Nakajima, who was a test driver employed directly by Honda.
+Team Lotus had a new engine deal in 1987, running the same turbocharged Honda V6 engines as Williams had used to win the previous year's Constructors' Championship, and with them came a new teammate, 34-year-old Japanese driver Satoru Nakajima, who was a test driver employed directly by Honda.
 The team guaranteed Senna contractually preferential treatment over Nakajima in the allocation of equipment.
-Senna started the season with mixed fortunes: a podium at the San Marino Grand Prix was tempered by controversy at the following race at Spa-Francorchamps, where he collided with Mansell, and afterward in the pits an irate Mansell grabbed Senna by the throat and had to be restrained by Lotus mechanics.
+Senna started the season with mixed fortunes: a podium at the San Marino Grand Prix was tempered by controversy at the following race at Spa-Francorchamps, where he collided with Mansell; afterward in the pits an irate Mansell grabbed Senna by the throat and had to be restrained by Lotus mechanics.
 Senna then won two races in a row, which helped him take the lead in the World Championship: the ensuing Monaco Grand Prix (the first of his record six victories at the Principality) and the Detroit Grand Prix, his second victory in two years at the angular Michigan street circuit, and the first ever for an active suspension Formula One car.

-As the championship progressed, it became evident that the Williams cars had the advantage over the rest of the field, the gap between the Honda-engined teams made most obvious at the British Grand Prix, where Mansell and Piquet in the superior Williams cars lapped the Lotuses of Senna and Nakajima who finished 3rd and 4th respectively.
+As the championship progressed, it became evident that the Williams cars had the advantage over the rest of the field, the gap between the Honda-engined teams made most obvious at the British Grand Prix, where Mansell and Piquet, in the superior Williams cars, lapped the Lotuses of Senna and Nakajima who finished 3rd and 4th respectively.
 Senna became dissatisfied with his chances at Lotus and at Monza it was announced that he would be joining McLaren for 1988.
-Senna was fined $15,000 for punching a corner marshal after they refused to push his stalled car in Mexico then finished the season strongly, coming second in the final two races in Japan and Australia; post-race scrutineering at the final race found the brake ducts of his Lotus to be wider than permitted by the rules and he was disqualified, bringing his last and most successful season with Lotus to a sour end.
+Senna was fined $15,000 for punching a corner marshal after they refused to push his stalled car in Mexico; he then finished the season strongly, coming second in the final two races in Japan and Australia; however post-race scrutiny at the final race found the brake ducts of his Lotus to be wider than permitted by the rules and he was disqualified.
 Senna was classified third in the final standings, with 57 points, six podium finishes and only one pole position.
 This season marked a turning point in Senna's career as, throughout the year, he built a deep relationship with Honda, which paid big dividends, as McLaren had secured Williams's supply of Honda's V6 turbo engines for 1988.